RV Tech Lab

 The run capacitor is responsible for starting and running both the compressor and the fan motors.
 When it fails, the motor hums but can't overcome the startup resistance — you hear a clicking or buzzing sound, then the unit shuts off on thermal overload.
 Safety first: disconnect power at the breaker before touching the capacitor.

+Access: remove the rooftop shroud (4–6 screws around the perimeter, plastic or metal cover).
 The capacitor is cylindrical, silver or black, positioned near the compressor.
 Look for a swollen or bulging top, leaking dark oil, or a burnt smell — these confirm failure.

 To test with a multimeter in capacitance mode: Coleman Mach units typically use a 35/5 µF dual-run capacitor.
 A reading below 90% of the rated value means replace.
 Replacement: match the µF rating exactly (35/5 µF).

 Voltage rating of 370V or 440V are both fine — higher is acceptable.
 Cost is $15–35 from any HVAC supply.
 Reconnect terminals to the exact same positions: HERM goes to the compressor, FAN goes to the fan motor, COM goes to the common wire from the contactor.

 Clean the Air Filter and Condenser Coils